robinzigmond/dominion-api/README.md

 - Add tests!
-- make any error messages (eg. requests for a card name that doesn't exist) return them as JSON via an "error" key or similar
+- extend the error handling to include "bad" values for sets and types.
+Perhaps leave just the "errBody" as the returned error message in all cases.